Can We Settle the Localization Debate With This?

 Related: Low Localization and the Need to Shift to EVs

 In addition to details related to equipment, safety rating, fuel economy & price the most important thing that’s relevant to our discussion here, is the percentage of local parts.
-By law, automakers have to disclose where the car was assembled, the percentage of equipment originating in USA and Canada, and the country of origin of the engine and transmission.
+By law, automakers have to disclose where the car was assembled, the percentage of equipment originating in the USA and Canada, and the country of origin of the engine and transmission.
 This information is also clearly mentioned on the Monroney label.

 parts content information on a monroney label 100701419 m